-- 44. The Resort cannot be accessed at all by public transportation. - 45.
-The highway which leads to the Resort from Orlando charges tolls to all drivers. - 46.
-Materials produced in response to public records requests show that the Commission paid the Resort \$11,125.34 to host the meeting and provide electrical services, in addition to expenses for individual commissioners and staff.
-This is far more than the amounts the Commission paid to the prior locations where it has held commission meetings, which varied between \$2,736.72 and \$7,151.72. - 47.
-These records also show that the Commission considered only hotels when selecting a venue for its meeting, ignoring other possibilities such as existing public venues and stadiums or college facilities, like those it used for its prior meetings. - 48.
-Some of the other hotels considered by the Commission were accessible by public transportation, others were near major theme parks that are accessible by private bus, and all were closer to downtown Orlando than the Omni. - 49.
-The resort charges \$18 to \$32 per day for parking, which is listed on its website.
-Nothing on the website of the resort or the Commission, including the Commission's published agenda, indicated that this fee could be waived for attendees of the Commission meeting. - 50.
-Nor were there any posted signs so indicating at the meeting or announcements during the meeting to that effect.
-Indeed, Plaintiffs' counsel, The Southern Poverty Law Center, paid the parking fee on the first day of the hearing and only learned that free parking was offered for meeting attendees on the second day, after asking a staff member if it was available. - 51.
-The public was not informed of the fact that free parking was available, despite the fact that internal emails by Commission staff, produced in response to public records requests, indicate that they understood that this was incompatible with a public meeting.
-As one staff member explained to another by email when discussing whether to select the Omni Resort as the meeting location: "My concern is I understand there is a day parking cost.
-This meeting is open to the public, there is media presence, etc. Would there be any kind of work around that?"
-Despite understanding this barrier to public accessibility, the Commission never informed the public that the parking fee could be waived for meeting attendees.
+45. The resort's website lists parking prices of \$18 to \$32.
+Nothing on the website of the resort or the Commission, including the Commission's published agenda, indicated that this fee could be waived for attendees of the Commission meeting.

+46. Nor were there any posted signs so indicating at the meeting or announcements during the meeting to that effect.

-- 52. The meeting was also held on a school and workday, when many area schools were administering the PSAT and regular SAT, the only day all year that some students could take the exam at school expense. - 53.
-The combined impact of all these decisions was to deter members of the public without a car and the ability to pay at least \$18-more than two hours of labor at Florida's minimum wage-for parking, the ability to pay for a ride, or the ability to miss hours of school or work, from exercising their rights to attend and give public comment at an important public meeting affecting the safety of Florida's children. - 54.
-Plaintiffs MFOL, FLSPN, and Dream Defenders all had members who were prevented from attending the meeting by its location and members who were prevented from attending by its timing. - 55.
-The Commission's actions were unlawful. - 56.
-Florida law prohibits commissions from holding public meetings "at any facility or location which discriminates on the basis of ... economic status or which operates in such a manner as to unreasonably restrict public access to such a facility." § 286.011(6), Fla.
-Stat. - 57.
-The location of the October 15-16 meeting discriminated against members of the public on the basis of economic status by requiring them to travel by car, over toll roads, when other more convenient venues were available.
+47. The meeting was also held on a school and workday, when many area schools were administering the PSAT and regular SAT, the only day all year some students could take the exam at school expense.

+48. The combined impact of all these decisions was to prevent members of the public without a car and the ability to pay at least \$18-more than two hours of labor at Florida's minimum wage-for parking, the ability to pay for a ride, or the ability to miss hours of school or work, from exercising their rights to attend and give public comment at an important public meeting affecting the safety of Florida's children.

+49. Plaintiffs MFOL, FLSPN, and Dream Defenders all had members who were prevented from attending the meeting by its location and members who were prevented from attending by its timing.

+50. On October 22, 2019, Plaintiffs' attorneys sent a public records request to the Florida Department of Law Enforcement seeking records related to the costs associated with the October 15-16 meeting and other locations considered by Commission staff.

+51. To date, the Commission has provided no substantive response.

+52. The Commission's actions were unlawful.

+53. Florida law prohibits commissions from holding public meetings "at any facility or location which discriminates on the basis of ... economic status or which operates in such a manner as to unreasonably restrict public access to such a facility." § 286.011(6), Fla.
+Stat.

-- 58. The location also discriminated by advertising to the public that they could only attend if they paid parking rates of \$18-32, or paid for some other private transportation service to drop them off and pick them up.
-While parking was free for meeting attendees, the only way to learn that was to park (which meant the attendee had to already expect and be able to incur the substantial parking fee), come inside the meeting location and ask a staff member-no posting or announcement of that fact was made by the Commission in writing or orally on its website, at the check-in point, or any time before or during the meeting. - 59.
-Florida Courts have also recognized that a public entity's "need to conduct" a meeting at an inconvenient location must be balanced against "[t]he interests of the public in having a reasonable opportunity to attend."
-Rhea v.
-Sch.
-Bd. of Alachua Cty., 636 So.
-2d 1383, 1385 (Fla.
-1st DCA 1994) (citing § 286.011(1), Fla.
-Stat., requiring meetings to be open to the public). - 60.
-Here, the Commission has identified no reason whatsoever why it needed to have its meeting at this resort, let alone one that would justify holding it in a location so inaccessible to many members of the public.
-Indeed, as noted above, other similarly-priced and more accessible hotels were available and the Commission could also have explored facilities at public schools, universities, libraries, or other public institutions. - 61.
-These statutory provisions are interpreted broadly: as Florida's Attorney General has advised local governments, under Florida's Sunshine Law "public agencies are advised to avoid holding meetings in places not easily accessible to the public" and that holding meetings in locations where members of the public may be reluctant to enter "may have a 'chilling' effect upon the public's willingness or desire to attend."
+54. These provisions are interpreted broadly: as Florida's Attorney General has advised local governments, under Florida's Sunshine laws "public agencies are advised to avoid holding meetings in places not easily accessible to the public" and that holding meetings in locations where members of the public may be reluctant to enter "may have a 'chilling' effect upon the public's willingness or desire to attend."
 Fla.
 Op.
 Atty.
 Gen 71-295 (public body should not hold meetings in restaurants or private homes); see also Fla.
 Op.
 Atty.
-Gen. 96-55 (public body should not hold public meeting in a location where a member of the public must show identification to enter).
+Gen. 96-55 (public body should not hold public meeting in a location member of the public must show identification to enter).

-62. Here, some members of the public were chilled from attending the Commission meeting by its remote location and posted parking rates.
+55. Here, some members of the public were chilled from attending the Commission meeting by its remote location and posted parking rates.
 The Commission therefore violated Florida law.